openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

 "[Does Free Software cost jobs?](http://blogs.computerworlduk.com/spannermans-edublog/2011/11/does-free-software-cost-jobs/index.htm)"

-The author of the article is Dr. John Spencer, who laments that during the current recession, the message of free and open source software's (FLOSS) cost benefits have indeed been taken to heart¦ so much so that there are hardly any open IT jobs in the British education sector. (...)
+The author of the article is Dr. John Spencer, who laments that during the current recession, the message of free and open source software's (FLOSS) cost benefits have indeed been taken to heartâ€¦ so much so that there are hardly any open IT jobs in the British education sector. (...)

-
+â€

+â€œ

         [Network World/Rikki Endsley: Everything I Needed to Know about Linux I Learned from My Pets](http://www.networkworld.com/community/blogs/learnedfrommypets)